St. Vincent (musician): 2024–present: All Born Screaming and Live with Orchestra

 On February 29, 2024, St. Vincent released "Broken Man", the lead single from her seventh studio album All Born Screaming which was released on April 26, 2024.
 A second single, "Flea", was released on March 28, same day the All Born Screaming Tour was officially announced.
 Upon release, the album received critical acclaim, aggregating a weighted average score of 89 on Metacritic.

 A profile in The New York Times after the album's release noted: "Seven albums and 17 years into an acclaimed solo career, Clark has eked out a singular space in music, occasionally intersecting with the mainstream but for the most part staying uncompromisingly countercultural", labeling tracks from the new release "some of the heaviest, darkest and weirdest St. Vincent music to date.
 'That’s what I want from music right now, personally,' Clark said, safe in the shade of the California sun.
 'I would like a pummeling.
 I want something to feel dangerous'".

 On November 15, 2024, St. Vincent released a Spanish-language version of All Born Screaming entitled Todos Nacen Gritando.
 In an interview prior to Todos Nacen Gritandos release, Clark said that translating and recording the album was "a beautiful exercise and an attempt to offer a little thanks to Spanish-language fans who have met me in my native tongue for seven records".

 On February 2, 2025, St. Vincent attended the 67th Annual Grammy Awards where she won in three separate categories for Best Rock Song, Best Alternative Music Performance, and Best Alternative Music Album.
 The latter category marked her third win in the category, extending her record there as the female soloist with the most wins.

-On September 3, 2025, St. Vincent performed on the BBC Proms alongside Jules Buckley and his orchestra, marking the final date of her All Born Screaming Tour.
+On September 3, 2025, St. Vincent performed on the BBC Proms alongside Jules Buckley and his orchestra, marking the final date of her All Born Screaming Tour, at the Royal Albert Hall.
+Inspired by the experience, in 2026 the artist announced Live with Orchestra, a concert series where she's joined by Buckley and his orchestra on several North American cities..
+The Royal Albert Hall concert was released as Live in London!, her first live album, on digital platforms on March 20, followed by a physical vinyl release on July 10.

+She collaborated with Argentinian artist Dillom in two songs for his album La nueva violencia.